 Do not confuse "catnip"—the herb famous for driving felines into a frenzy—with "catmint."
 While catnip is a type of catmint, it is not the plant to which we refer when we discuss growing ornamental varieties.
 Weedy, aggressively-spreading, and bearing an unimpressive flower, catnip is grown purely for entertainment value: if you own a cat, their reaction to the herb can be highly amusing.

 15 of 17

 There are many kinds of speedwell, including creeping types.
 The kind to which I refer in this list of long-blooming perennials is Veronica spicata 'Royal Candles', which bears blue flower spikes.
 This compact plant would work well in the front row of a flower bed, in some cases.
 If you like spiky blue flowers but a salvia would be a bit too rambunctious for a tight spot in the garden, this speedwell might be just the plant for you.
-The key to extending its flowering season is to shear... it, as I describe in this article.
+The key to extending its flowering season is to shear... it.

 16 of 17

 I grow red hot poker plants from the "Popsicle" series, specifically, 'Mango Popsicle,' 'Pineapple Popsicle,' and 'Redhot Popsicle.'
 Of the three, the pineapple has so far proven to be superior as a long-blooming perennial.
 The form of the flowers readily invites you to surround them with other plants with which they will contrast strikingly.
 The grass-like leaves of red hot poker plants hold out a similar invitation, even when the plant is not in bloom.Continue to 17 of 17 below.